hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 # 5 Model Training

 Once we have: dataloader and model we then combine them to run the model.
-In this part we will introduce some technique which helps us boost the effiency of training:
+In this part we will introduce some tools that helps us boost the efficiency of training:

 - mixed_precision
 - using wanbd as callback

 ## 5.1 Mixed_precision

-How does mixed precison work?
+How does mixed precision work?

 Mixed precision training is the use of lower-precision operations (float16 and bfloat16) in a model during training to make it run faster and use less memory.
 Using mixed precision can improve performance by more than 3 times on modern GPUs and 60% on TPUs.